janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

   - Esp32cam
   - 3d printed case for battery docker station

+INSTALLATION:

+ - I'm not going to say here how to install an esp8266 in Home Assistant, there are many tutorials on YT.
+ - Once the installation is done, copy and paste the RC-Car.yaml file, validate it and upload it.
+ - Then several entities should appears at Home Assistant:
+     - switch.input1
+     - switch.input2
+     - switch.input3
+     - switch.input4
+     - light.led_cam
+     - input_number.servo_x
+     - input_number.servo_y
+ - Also copy and paste the content of scripts.yaml into your scripts.yaml file.
+ - Thats It!
+Have a good time!

 TO DO OR WISHLIST:

 - Know the correct code to Control speed in L298